16.1 Blueprints Overview

 - Written information and directions

-The order of this list matches the order in which these core elements will be presented.
-This is intentional, as each builds on the former and adds another layer of complexity and information.
+This chapter covers these core elements in their listed order, as each item builds on the former and adds another layer of complexity and information.